-Applicants who are citizens of countries other than the U.S. submit the international application.
-In addition to academic qualifications, they must show proficiency in English and proof of financial support before travel documents are issued.
-The International Student Services Office is responsible for all travel documents and immigration concerns, orientation, adjustment to American living, and activities.

-Upon their arrival, all international students and exchange visitors must report to the International Student Services Office.
+International students applying to study at IUPUI need to complete the international application.
+In addition to academic qualifications, they must show proficiency in English and proof of financial support before the travel documents are issued.
+Application information may be obtained from the International Student Services Office, IUPUI, 620 Union Drive, Union Building 574, Indianapolis, IN 46202-2897, U.S.A.; phone (317) 274-7294.
+The International Student Services Office is responsible for all travel documents and immigration concerns, orientation, and adjustment to American living and activities.
+Upon their arrival, all international students and exchange visitors must report to the International Student Services Office, Union Building 574.